PetervanLunteren/EcoAssist/README.md

   <img src="https://github.com/PetervanLunteren/EcoAssist-metadata/blob/main/imgs/teaser_tinamou.JPG" width=45% height="auto" />
 </p>

+## Name change February 2025

+To avoid any legal concerns, we have renamed our GitHub repository from EcoAssist to AddaxAI.
+The project itself remains the same—an open-source initiative dedicated to conservation through AI-powered species identification.
+If you previously bookmarked or referenced our repository, please update your links accordingly.

 ## Cite
-Please use the following citations if you used EcoAssist in your research.
+Please use the following citations if you used AddaxAI in your research.

 <details>
-<summary>EcoAssist</summary>
+<summary>AddaxAI</summary>
 <br>

+The AddaxAI software used to be called EcoAssist.
+The citation still uses the old name.
+Please cite as "AddaxAI, previously known as EcoAssist (van Lunteren, 2023)"

 [Link to paper](https://joss.theoj.org/papers/10.21105/joss.05581)
 ```BibTeX